jdillard/personal-site/source/_posts/2020-05-25-using-github-issues-for-static-blog-comments.md

 ## Create a Build Script

-Finally, create a [build script](https://github.com/jdillard/personal-site/blob/master/build.sh) that the builder can pass environmental variables to.
+Finally, create a [build script](https://github.com/jdillard/personal-site/blob/master/build.sh) so that logic can be wrapped around the environmental variables that the builder passes.

 ```bash
 #!/bin/bash -x